Haxxnet/Compose-Examples/README.md

 - [Projectsend](examples/projectsend) - ProjectSend is a free, open source software that lets you share files with your clients, focused on ease of use and privacy.
 It supports clients groups, system users roles, statistics, multiple languages, detailed logs and much more!
 - [Pwndrop](examples/pwndrop) - pwndrop is a self-deployable file hosting service for sending out red teaming payloads or securely sharing your private files over HTTP and WebDAV.
 - [Droppy](examples/droppy) (deprecated) - droppy is a self-hosted file storage server with a web interface and capabilities to edit files and view media directly in the browser.
 It is particularly well-suited to be run on low-end hardware like the Raspberry Pi.
+- [PairDrop](examples/pairdrop) - PairDrop is a sublime alternative to AirDrop that works on all platforms.
+Send images, documents or text via peer to peer connection to devices in the same local network/Wi-Fi or to paired devices.

 ### Publishing, Writing, Blogging, Hosting
 - [Ghost](examples/ghost) - Ghost is a free and open source blogging platform written in JavaScript and distributed under the MIT License, designed to simplify the process of online publishing for individual bloggers as well as online publications.